CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 about the supported properties, check the [responsive email documentation](https://www.responsiveemail.com/support/json/introduction).

-## Storing messages in message store
+## Storing messages in a message store

-MIME bodies can become very large, especially if your emails contain attachments or embedded content.
+MIME bodies can become large, especially if your emails contain attachments or embedded content.
 To prevent that such big messages have to be processed by RabbitMQ, MailerQ can be configured to use an external message store (for example:
-MongoDB) for the message bodies instead.
-You can then publish much smaller JSON objects to RabbitMQ, and keep the full MIME messages in an external message store.
+MongoDB).
+You can then publish much smaller JSON objects to RabbitMQ, and keep the full MIME messages in the external message store.

-MailerQ waits with loading the message from message store until the SMTP connection has been set up, so that no time and resources are wasted on fetching information that is not needed.
+MailerQ waits with loading the message from message store until the SMTP connection has been set up, so no time and resources are wasted on fetching information that is not needed.
+The mime data is only loaded when it is really needed.

-With an external message store, you can use the "key" property.
+With an external message store, you can use the "key" property instead of the "mime" property.
 This property holds the key under which the mime data is stored in your external storage system.

 ````
 {